-guide).
+or on the right leg (R).
+In addition, if the suspect puts the foot down during the test, you will record when it happened (write the count on new note guide).
 For example, when standing on the left leg the suspect lowered the right foot at a count of "one thousand and thirteen", and again at "one thousand and twenty".
-Your diagram should look like the sketch to the right.
+Your diagram should look like the sketch to the left.
 You must also pay attention to the suspect's general appearance and behavior while the test is being performed.

-At end of the test, examine each factor and determine how many distinct clues have appeared.
+At end of the test, examine each factor and

+determine how many distinct clues have appeared.